 Transition from Red Cross to Life Saving Society Swim Lessons

-In January, the Canadian Red Cross announced that it is winding down its involvement in all swim and lifeguard programing to direct more attention to surging humanitarian demands.
-The City of Selkirk is pleased to be offering new programing starting in Summer 2022 with the Lifesaving Society’s Swim for Life Lesson Program.
+In January 2022, the Canadian Red Cross announced that it is winding down its involvement in all swim and lifeguard programing to direct more attention to surging humanitarian demands.
+The City of Selkirk is pleased to be offering the Lifesaving Society’s Swim for Life Lesson Program.

 Swim for Life is a complete learn-to-swim program from Parent & Tot through to Leadership.
 Swim for Life leads seamlessly into the Society’s lifesaving training awards for Lifeguards.
 The program is endorsed by the International Life Saving Federation and the Commonwealth Royal Life Saving Society.